Guangxi Massacre: Academic studies

 In 2006, Su Yang (苏阳) of University of California, Irvine, argued that the Guangxi massacre was the most serious massacre during the Chinese Cultural Revolution.
 He stated that among the 65 accessible official county documents of Guangxi, 43 counties report local massacres with 15 of them recording a death toll of over 1,000, while the average death toll was 526 among all the counties which reported massacre.
 Moreover, Song Yongyi pointed out that there were many differences between published official data and classified official data.
 For example, the published county annals of Lingshan County shows only eight people died, but in its classified document there were 3,220 victims; for another example, the published document from Binyang County shows 37 victims only, compared to 3,951 victims in its classified document.

-In his book Massacres during the Cultural Revolution, Song argued that most Cultural Revolution massacres were the action of "state apparatuses", or the direct slaughter by the regime towards its citizens.
-On the other hand, in his award-winning book Collective Killings in Rural China during the Cultural Revolution, Su proposed the "community model" to explain the massacre in Guangxi, challenging the prevailing models of genocide and mass killings.
+In his 2002 book Massacres during the Cultural Revolution, Song argued that most Cultural Revolution massacres were the action of "state apparatuses", or the direct slaughter by the regime towards its citizens.
+However, in his award-winning 2021 book Collective Killings in Rural China during the Cultural Revolution, Su proposed the "community model" to explain the massacre in Guangxi, challenging the prevailing models of genocide and mass killings.

+Sociologist Andrew G. Walder describes the Guangxi events as a "regional civil war".
+Based on extensive archival investigations, he argues that the exceptionally high death toll was not simply the result of spontaneous collective violence.
+Instead, it stemmed from an organized campaign in which local militia forces, operating within a broader military command structure, were mobilized to suppress rival factions.
+Their violence also targeted many civilians associated with politically stigmatized social groups.
+For Walder, the military command system, closely intertwined with civilian party and government organizations, played a decisive role in guiding and amplifying local violence.
+He stresses the influence of state and military organizations, comparing the events with the Indonesian mass killings of 1965–1966 and arguing that they cannot be explained as chiefly due to local, rural social dynamics.